-START This command is used to specify the UTM start parameters required for a eters have been entered.

-UTM application run.
-The application is started as soon as all start param-
+START This command is used to specify the UTM start parameters required for a UTM application run.
+The application is started as soon as all start parameters have been entered.

 END This command concludes the input of start parameters.

 Meaning of the operands